Ummer Fayaz

-Lieutenant Ummer Fayaz (8 June 1994 – 10 May 2017) was an Indian Army officer who was abducted and killed in May 2017 by Lashkar-e-Taiba and Hizbul Mujahideen terrorists in Jammu and Kashmir, India.
+Lieutenant Ummer Fayaz (8 June 1994 – 10 May 2017) was an Indian Army officer who was abducted and killed in May 2017 by Lashkar-e-Taiba and Hizbul Mujahideen militants in Jammu and Kashmir, India.
 He had been commissioned as a lieutenant in the Indian Army from the Indian Military Academy, Dehradun on 10 December 2016, and was serving in the 2nd battalion, Rajputana Rifles.

 Early life

 Ummer Fayaz was born in Kulgam, Jammu & Kashmir, India in 1994, and studied at Jawahar Navodaya Vidyalaya, Anantnag and the National Defence Academy.
 He faced several difficulties while in training as people in his home were not supportive of his decision to join the Indian Army.
-However, Fayaz was determined to join, as he used to say "I will change my Kashmir, I will make it heaven on earth again".
+However, Fayaz was determined to join, as he used to say "I will change my Kashmir, I will make it heaven on earth again".He was an alumnus of Delta Squadron, NDA.

 Abduction and killing

 At the time of Fayaz's abduction he was on leave from duty and was also unarmed.
 He had come to his uncle's house in Shopian district, Jammu and Kashmir to attend a marriage ceremony in his family.
 On the night of 9 May 2017 he was abducted from his uncle's house.
 Militants shot him twice, and his dead body was found the next morning.